anveshmuppeda/kubectl-helper/README.md

 ## Kubernetes Helper Script

-This Bash script provides a menu-driven interface for managing a Kubernetes cluster using kubectl.
-It includes various operations such as retrieving information about resources, describing resources, deleting resources, managing nodes, working with contexts, and more.
+The Kubernetes Helper Script is a Bash script designed to simplify the management of a Kubernetes cluster through a user-friendly, menu-driven interface.
+It leverages the `kubectl` command-line tool to interact with a Kubernetes cluster and perform various operations, catering to both beginners and experienced users.

 ## Table of Contents
 - [Prerequisites](#prerequisites)